-- Arbury HSG 2 (previously PDA 5 and SHS 2);

-- Gipsy Lane HSG 3 (previously PDA 3 and SHA 1);

-- Hospital Lane HSG 4 (previously PDA 7 and SHS 3);

-- Woodlands HSG 5 (previously PDA 6);

-- School Lane HSG 6 (previously PDA 8);

 - East of Bulkington HSG 7;

 - West of Bulkington HSG 8;

 - Golf Drive HSG 9;

 - Attleborough Fields HSG 10;

-- Tuttle Hill HSG 11 (previously PDA 1/10); and
+- Tuttle Hill HSG 11 (previously PDA 1/10);

+- Former Hawkesbury Golf Course, Blackhorse Road HSG 12 (MM175); and

-- Wilson Lane EMP 2.
+- Pickards Way/Wilson Lane EMP 2.

-- 4.1.62 The Assessment matrices for all the above housing site options are presented at Appendix D. For completeness for the Land at Hawkesbury is also included.
+- 4.1.68 The Assessment matrices for all the above housing site options, incorporating the relevant Main Modifications are presented at Appendix E.

-- 4.1.63 Each of the site options has a dedicated 'delivery policy'.
-The assessment has considered the allocation and the associated policy as a package.
-A summary of the conclusions for each housing site/policy presented in the Borough Plan Publication Draft is set out in Table 8 below.
+- 4.1.69 Each of the site options has a dedicated 'delivery policy'.
+The assessment has considered the allocation and the associated policy, including any Main Modifications, as a package.
+A summary of the conclusions for each housing site/policy presented in the Borough Plan Publication Plan incorporating Main Modifications is set out in Table 8 below.